Glandular fever

 Glandular fever can be diagnosed with a simple blood test called a mono spot test, which tests for antibodies to the Epstein-Barr virus.
 However, the mono spot test may not detect the infection during the first week of the illness.
 There are other antibody tests that can be used to test for glandular fever early in the illness.

 Your doctor may also order another blood test called a full blood count (FBC) to check your white cell count.
-An increase in white blood cells (lymphocytes), particularly atypical lymphocytes, is associated with glandular fever.
+An increase in white blood cells (lymphocytes), particularly atypical lymphocytes, can be associated with glandular fever.

 Treatment for glandular fever